-- VIRCAM_img_acq_twilight.tsf - This template is used to select a twilight sky field.
-It sets the instrument into IMAGING mode and selects a science filter.
-It points the telescope to the twilight sky by specifying an altitude and azimuth.
-The telescope is tracked but guiding is switched off. - Parameters: science filter. target altitude and azimuth, - VIRCAM img acq domescreen.tsf - This template sets the instrument into IMAGING mode and selects a science filter.
+- VIRCAM img acq twilight.tsf - This template is used to select a twilight sky field.
+It sets the instrument into IMAGING mode and selects a science filter and points the telescope to the twilight sky.
+If a specific altitude and azimuth is required it may be specified.
+The telescope is tracked but guiding is switched off. - Parameters: science filter.

+[optional: target altitude and azimuth]

+- VIRCAM img acq domescreen.tsf - This template sets the instrument into IMAGING mode and selects a science filter.
 It also moves the telescope to point at the flat-field screen in the dome (using a "preset").
 Telescope tracking and guiding are switched off and the required flat-field illumination level defined.
-The flat-field illumination source is switched on.
+The flat-field illumination source is switched on and allowed to stabilise. - Parameters: science filter, flat-field illumination level.

 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 11 October 2004
+Date: 14 December 2004

-Issue: 2.1
+Issue: 3.0

-Page: Page 56 of 65
+Page: Page 56 of 67

 Author: Steven Beard